-- Create and promote a consistent brand for Downtown Jacksonville that conveys a sense of excitement and, within the boundary of Downtown Jacksonville, foster distinct neighborhood identities that evoke a unique sense of place. - Support the installation of public art and aesthetic and sensory enhancements, as well as wayfinding and technology throughout Downtown Jacksonville. - Work internally across city departments, as well as externally with developers and business owners, to support the inclusion of art, culture, and place-making within existing and future public improvements and private projects. - Increase the number of daily visits to Downtown Jacksonville.
+- Create and promote a consistent brand for Downtown Jacksonville that conveys a sense of excitement and, within the boundary of Downtown Jacksonville, foster distinct neighborhood identities that evoke a unique sense of place (T/E). - Support the installation of public art and aesthetic and sensory enhancements, as well as wayfinding and technology throughout Downtown Jacksonville (T/E). - Support the expansion, renovation, and improvement of existing and creation of new, diverse civic attractions, cultural venues, theaters, and parks that provide a mix of activities and attract a broad range of demographics.
+(T/E) - Work internally across city departments, as well as externally with developers and business owners, to support the inclusion of art, culture, and place-making within existing and future public improvements and private projects. - Increase the number of daily visits to Downtown Jacksonville.